worthpointlabs/terratest/docs/_docs/04_community/client_factory.md

 ## Putting it all together

  `client_factory` implements this pattern described above in order to instantiate and return properly configured *REST SDK for GO* clients so that test implementers don't have to consider REST API client implementation as long as they have the correct `AZURE_ENVIRONMENT` env setting.
 If this environment variable is not set, the client will assume public cloud as the cloud environment to communicate with.
-We strongly recommend developers creating TerraTest helper methods for Azure use this pattern with client factory to create REST API clients.
-This will reduce effort for TerraTest users creating test for Azure resources.
+We strongly recommend developers creating Terratest helper methods for Azure use this pattern with client factory to create REST API clients.
+This will reduce effort for Terratest users creating test for Azure resources.

 >NOTE: TERRAFORM uses [ARM_ENVIRONMENT](https://www.terraform.io/docs/backends/types/azurerm.html#environment) environment variable to set the correct cloud environment.
 <!-- -->